wkumler/CV/README.md

 ## Education

-**Ph.D. in Chemical Oceanography**, University of Washington
+**Ph.D. in Chemical Oceanography**, University of Washington *2019 -
-*2019 - 2025*
+2025*

-**M.Sc. in Oceanography**, University of Washington
-*2019 - 2023*
+**M.Sc. in Oceanography**, University of Washington *2019 - 2023*

-**B.A. in Marine Science**, University of California, Berkeley
-*2014 - 2018*
+**B.A. in Marine Science**, University of California, Berkeley *2014 - 2018*

-**B.S. in Molecular and Environmental Biology**, University of California, Berkeley
-*2014 - 2018*
+**B.S. in Molecular and Environmental Biology**, University of California, Berkeley <br> *2014 - 2018*

 ------------------------------------------------------------------------

 ## Work Experience

+**Ph.D. student**, Ingalls Lab, University of Washington, Seattle*2019 -
+2025*

-**Ph.D. student**, Ingalls Lab, University of Washington, Seattle *2019 - 2025* - Published papers on marine microbial metabolomics with a focus on automated and untargeted methodologies - Developed existing and novel mass spectrometry tools for analysis and visualization - Fieldwork in the North Pacific Subtropical Gyre and California Current - Mentored graduate and undergraduate students in metabolomics
+- Published papers on marine microbial metabolomics with a focus on untargeted methodologies
+- Developed existing and novel mass spectrometry tools for analysis and visualization
+- Fieldwork in the North Pacific Subtropical Gyre and California Current
+- Mentored graduate and undergraduate students in metabolomics

-**Lab Manager**, Koehl Lab, University of California, Berkeley
+**Lab Manager**, Koehl Lab, University of California, Berkeley*2018 - 2019*

-*2018 - 2019*
-- Maintained live cultures of choanoflagellates and protozoa - Managed and organized lab members, materials, and safety protocols - Assisted visiting researchers with statistical analyses - Tutored undergraduates in ImageJ and R programming
+- Maintained live cultures of choanoflagellates and protozoa
+- Managed and organized lab members, materials, and safety protocols
+- Assisted visiting researchers with statistical analyses
+- Tutored undergraduates in ImageJ and R programming

-**Lab Manager**, Edwards Lab, University of California, Berkeley
+**Lab Manager**, Edwards Lab, University of California, Berkeley*2018 - 2019*

-*2018 - 2019*
-- Planned and set up laboratory experiments - Performed HPLC-MS sample preparation and analysis using Thermo Fusion Lumos ID-X - Developed and maintained a lipidomics pipeline for data handling and statistical analysis - Educated undergraduates in R programming and SLURM cluster usage
+- Performed HPLC-MS sample preparation and analysis using Thermo Fusion Lumos ID-X
+- Developed and maintained a lipidomics pipeline for data handling and statistical analysis
+- Educated undergraduates in R programming and SLURM cluster usage

 ------------------------------------------------------------------------